Things to do in Asheville, North Carolina

 Biltmore Estate

 Of course, no trip to Asheville is complete without a visit to the Biltmore Estate.
-This must-see Asheville attraction allows you to step back to another time and place.
-Built by George Vanderbilt, this 250-room French-style chateau is America’s largest privately owned home, surrounded by 8,000 sprawling acres of manicured gardens, walking trails and even a winery.
+“It’s something everyone has to see,” Button says.
+“It’s really incredible—it takes you to another place, another time.”
+Built by George Vanderbilt, this 250-room French-style chateau is America’s largest privately owned home, surrounded by 8,000 sprawling acres of manicured gardens, walking trails and even its own winery.
 Now part of the National Register of Historic Places, it’s visited by more than 1 million people each year.
 Family-friendly offerings include everything from guided tours and seasonal events to lodging options at one of three properties on the estate, which include a moderately priced hotel, a 4-star luxury inn and private cottages.

 Biltmore Estate: 1 Lodge St., Asheville, NC 28803; 800-411-3812